spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 ## One week before go-live

 - **Double-check the go-live date**.
 If any of the preceding tasks remain uncompleted, postpone your go-live, or discuss with us how to complete them in time.

-{% info_block infoBox "Note" %}

 All DNS-related topics are affected by delays that are inherent to the DNS system, and we cannot apply DNS changes or validations any faster.

-{% endinfo_block %}

 {% info_block infoBox "Note" %}

-If you find yourself struggling with the preceding points, reach out to Spryker Support using your Onboarding case *immediately*.
+If you struggle with the preceding points, reach out to Spryker Support using your Onboarding case *immediately*.

 {% endinfo_block %}